stevenleung2018/box_office_predictions/README.md

 1. Clone the GitHub repository and install the required [dependencies](#dependencies)
 2. Navigate into the root directory of the cloned repository on your local machine
-3. Run the `Make` file with the following command:
+3. Run the `Makefile` file with the following command:

 ```
 make all